 The author, milking a goat.

-This essay appears in the new Shareable ebook collection Share or Die, which is now available in downloadable and free online forms.
+This essay appear in Shareable's paperback Share or Die published by New Society, available from Amazon.
+Share or Die is also available for Kindle, iPad, and other e-readers.
 For the next piece in Share or Die, Robin's "Every Guest A Host" click here.